 Introducing an agile way of working means a culture shift at your IT department.
 Some embrace the change, others might not be so eager to change the way they work.
-What reactions can you expect from your IT employees?
+What reactions can you expect from your IT employees when transitioning to Agile?
 And how do you deal with these reactions?

 Here to help: Bas Blanken, IT consultant and agile service management specialist, and Mark van Meurs, Development lead at TOPdesk with extensive Scrum Master experience.